shriadke/shriadke/README.md

 <h2 align="left">Hi 👋!
-My name is Shri. and I'm a AI Sofware Engineer, based in Atlanta, GA</h2>
+My name is Shri. and I'm an AI Sofware Engineer, based in Atlanta, GA</h2>

 ###